-When placing the electrical multimeter on the rail ensure the meter is placed in the same direction athe rail and NOT placed across the rail.
-This will mean that the top of thmeteis always facing blocjoint.
+When placing the electrical multimeter on the rail ensure the meter is placed in the same direction as the rail and NOT placed across the rail.
+This will mean that the top of the meter is always facing a block joint.

 Testing IBJ's